 If you like, cut the strip of dough in half and work with one half at a time.
 Cover the second piece with plastic wrap so it doesn't dry out.

 Set the roller one setting thinner and feed the dough through.
-Continue feeding, advancing the roller setting one notch each time, until you're at the next-to-last setting.
+Continue feeding and advancing the roller setting one notch each time, until you're at the next-to-last setting.

-Cut the pasta however you like—either on a board or with the pasta machine's noodle-cutting attachment—or use the sheets in lasagna or for ravioli.
-At this point, if you're making noodles, spaghetti, linguine or the like, you can either cook the pasta right away or let it sit in a single layer on a lightly floured board or parchment-lined sheet pan until you're ready to cook it.
+Cut the pasta however you like—either on a board or with the pasta machine's noodle-cutting attachment—or use the sheets for lasagna or to make ravioli.
+When making noodles, spaghetti, linguine, or the like, you can either cook the pasta right away or let it sit in a single layer on a lightly floured board or parchment-lined sheet pan until you're ready to cook it.